Variable rate application: Applications of VRA

 In precision agriculture, VRA is known to be used in the following areas.

 Seeding

 Planters and drills can be made into VRA sensors, by attaching a motor or gear box.
 With this, you can vary the rate of the seeds.
 The seeding rates can also be connected to match the application of agrochemicals.

 Weed control

 For variable rate weed control you need both a task computer and a system to physically change the flow rate of the agrochemicals.

 Fertilizer

 Crops do not always require a uniform application, as some areas will have different nutrient requirements due to their location (soil properties, sunlight).
 Variable rate fertilizer spreaders can be used to increase or decrease fertilizer application rate, using a global positioning system (GPS).
 They can also use "on-the-go" sensors, or a combination of the two.

+Identification of crop stress

+VRA technologies can assist the farmers to identify zones on a field that has low vigor and achieve an understanding of them by using vegetation indices (e.g., NDVI) combined with field data such as elevation and soil characteristics.
+For instance, judging by the stress in soybean fields, farmers seemed to have targeted input allocation, withholding fertilizer application in low-potential zones and incurring costs only in high-yield areas.